texdc/range/README.md

 range
 =====
 ```
-Oh, give me a home where the buffalo roam,
+Oh, give me a home where the buffalo roam
-Where the deer and the antelope play,
+Where the deer and the antelope play
 Where seldom is heard a discouraging word
-And the skies are not cloudy all day.
+And the skies are not cloudy all day
 ```
 -- [Home on the Range](http://en.wikipedia.org/wiki/Home_on_the_Range)